• Skip to primary navigation

 Serving Suggestions

-Kosha Mangsho tastes the best the next day so plan accordingly.
+Kosha Mangsho tastes the best the next day, so plan accordingly.

 This traditional Bengali curry is popularly eaten with steamed plain rice, saffron rice, or hot luchis (Bengali style poori).
-End this meal with some delicious Bengali sweets such as mishti doi or soft roshogullas.
+End this meal with delicious Bengali sweets such as mishti doi or soft roshogullas.

 Storage Suggestions

-You can refrigerate it for 2 days in an airtight container.
 It can be frozen for up to a month in an airtight freezer-safe container.

 You Might Also Like